skwee357/skwee357/README.md

 ### [JSNation 2022](https://jsnation.com/) Talk - Supercharge your NodeJS with Rust
 Based on the above two blog posts and their repositories.

-## 📫 How to reach me
-To connect professionally use [LinkedIn](https://www.linkedin.com/in/kudmitry/)

-For random, 280 characters long, thoughts and opinions, follow me on [Twitter](https://twitter.com/skwee357)

-For professional content, bookmark my blog [yield code();](https://yieldcode.blog/)

-For minimalism, self development and productivity content, bookmark my blog [Jiko Kaizen](https://jikokaizen.blog/)

-For a monthly updates, subscribe to my newsletter [yield news();](https://yieldnews.substack.com/)

-For email, please mail me at [contact(at)yieldcode.blog](mailto:contact@yieldcode.blog)